mknw/eyefx-app/README.md

 # eyetracking webpage

-Novel HCI, UX testing and cognitive experimentation, all in one package.
+Novel HCI and UX testing, all in one package.
-More information on the function of this package are present at: github.com/mknw/eyefx/readme.md
+More information on the function of this package are present at: https://github.com/mknw/hackathon-submission-repo/tree/eyefx-submission-a6c9803fff9da13cc9a548ae63d351d3/EYEFX/Readme.md

 ## Usage